duncandc/Clustering_Crisis/README.md

 # Repository for "The Galaxy Clustering Crisis in Abundance Matching"

+This repository contains all of the code necessary to re-create the analysis for Campbell et al. (2017), "The Galaxy Clustering Crisis in Abundance Matching".

 ### Files
 ---------
 SHAM_model_components.py contains classes for rank order SHAM models